 I love this place!
 It’s huge!
 AHOY! has several floors and wide-open, bright working spaces.
 Here you can find all you need: conference rooms, flex desks, comfy chill-out areas, kitchens, lockers, swings, a coffee bar, and so much more.
 Prices start from EUR 150 a month and EUR 15 a day.

 WeWork has an unbelievable number of 8 (!) coworking spaces in Berlin alone.
 I have been working from the one in Sony Center/Potsdamer Platz and loved it.
-There are classy, creative and unique design elements and you can overlook beautiful Tiergarten.
+There are classy, creative, and unique design elements and you can overlook beautiful Tiergarten.
 You will find conference rooms, phone booths, and complimentary coffee, tea, and water in the kitchen.
 Prices start from EUR 200 per month.

 In betahaus it’s all about community.
 Once a week you come together for breakfast to meet and connect.
 There is a monthly happy hour event called betabeer, where you grab a beer with other members of the community.
 On top of that, there are tons of other events on a daily basis, such as yoga or consultancy sessions.
-You can get a free day pass for trial and monthly memberships start from EUR 99.
+You can get a free day pass for a trial and monthly memberships start from EUR 99.